The Lego Movie: Casting

-Animation process
+Animation

 The Lego Movie was strongly inspired by the visual aesthetic and stylistics of Brickfilms and qualities attributed to Lego Studios sets.
-The film received a great deal of praise in the respective online communities from filmmakers and fans, who saw the film as appraising nod to their work.
-In the film's live-action segment, Finn returns Emmet to the Lego world via an arts-and-crafts-covered tube labeled "Magic Portal," which production designer Grant Freckleton confirmed was a direct reference to Australian filmmaker Lindsay Fleay's 1989 animated short film The Magic Portal, which similarly incorporated live-action segments.
+The film received a great deal of praise in the respective online communities from filmmakers and fans, who saw the film as an appraising nod to their work.
+In the film's live-action segment, Finn returns Emmet to the Lego world via an arts-and-crafts-covered tube labeled "Magic Portal", which production designer Grant Freckleton confirmed was a direct reference to Australian filmmaker Lindsay Fleay's 1989 animated short film The Magic Portal, which similarly incorporated live-action segments.
 Fleay went on to work at Animal Logic, though he left before production on The Lego Movie began.

 Animal Logic tried to make the film's animation replicate a stop motion film although everything was done through computer graphics, with the animation rigs following the same articulation limits actual Lego figures have.
 The camera systems also tried to replicate live action cinematography, including different lenses and a Steadicam simulator.
-The scenery was projected through The Lego Group's own Lego Digital Designer (created as part of Lego Design byME, which people could design their own Lego models using LDD, then upload them to the Lego website, design their own box design, and order them for actual delivery), which as CG supervisor Aidan Sarsfield detailed, "uses the official LEGO Brick Library and effectively simulates the connectivity of each of the bricks."
+The scenery was projected through The Lego Group's own Lego Digital Designer (formerly) (created as part of Lego Design byME, which people could design their own Lego models using LDD, then upload them to the Lego website, design their own box design, and order them for actual delivery), which as CG supervisor Aidan Sarsfield detailed, "uses the official LEGO Brick Library and effectively simulates the connectivity of each of the bricks."

 The saved files were then converted to design and animate in Maya and XSI.
 At times the minifigures were even placed under microscopes to capture the seam lines, dirt and grime into the digital textures.
 Benny the spaceman was based on the line of Lego space sets sold in the 1980s, and his design includes the broken helmet chin strap, a common defect of the space sets at that time.
 Miller's childhood Space Village playset was used in the film.

 Post-production

-The Lego Movie was the first theatrical feature film produced by Warner Animation Group, and was released over 10 years after the box office failure of Warner Bros.
-Feature Animation's final film Looney Tunes: Back in Action in 2003.
+The Lego Movie was the first theatrical feature film produced by Warner Animation Group and the first animated film to be made directly by Warner Bros.
+Pictures after Warner Bros.
+Feature Animation shut down in 2004 following the box office failure of Looney Tunes: Back in Action (2003).
 The film's total cost, including production, prints, and advertising (P&A), was $100 million.
 Half of the film's cost was financed by Village Roadshow Pictures, and was the only film in the franchise that Village Roadshow ever had involvement working on.
 The rest was covered by Warner Bros., with RatPac-Dune Entertainment providing a smaller share as part of its multi-year financing agreement with Warner Bros.
 Initially Warner Bros. turned down Village Roadshow Pictures when it asked to invest in the film.
 However, Warner Bros. later changed its mind, reportedly due to lack of confidence in the film, initially offering Village Roadshow Pictures the opportunity to finance 25% of the film, and later, an additional 25%.